nuscien/trivial/Core/README.md

 ### Times

-You can define an action can be only proccessed only when request to call in the specific times range and others will be ignored.
+You can define an action can be only processed only when request to call in the specific times range and others will be ignored.
 A sample is double click.

 ```csharp